Table of Contents

 - Tachypnea (> 20/min), stridor, coughing, hoarseness, and dyspnea

 - Breathing pattern: Kussmaul’s breathing, Cheyne-Stokes breathing, and Biot’s breathing

 - Symmetry of the thorax

-- Shape of the thorax: barrel chest, kyphoscoliosis, gibbus, pectus excavatum, pectus carinatum
+- Shape of the thorax: barrel chest, kyphoscoliosis, gibbus, pectus excavatum, and pectus carinatum

-- Spinal column/rips: pain upon percussion, fracture, Tietze syndrome, rachitis
+- Spinal column/ribs: pain upon percussion, fracture, Tietze syndrome, and rachitis

 - Skin emphysema

 What was that again…?

 Vocal fremitus: Place your hands laterally on the patient’s thorax and ask the patient to say the number “99” (loud and resounding).
 Palpable vibrations during the infiltration of the lung (pneumonia, bronchiectasis, and pulmonary congestion) are pathologically intensified.
 A weakened fremitus can be felt in cases where air or liquids are trapped in the pleural cavity (pneumothorax, pleural effusion).